afkhawaja/amorphos/README.md

 # Getting started

 The currently most supported system is Amazon's F1 AWS platform, which we suggest trying for first time users.
-There is a detailed [getting started](link here) page to walk a user from a fresh pull of this repository to
+There is a detailed
+[getting started](https://github.com/afkhawaja/amorphos/blob/master/docs/Getting_Started_AWS_F1.md) guide to walk a user from a fresh pull of this repository to running an example program to demonstrate some of AmorphOS's functionality.

 ## Citing us